estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 # MAME-Realistic-Bezel-Artwork

 These Arcade Bezels provide the impression of (more or less heavily) used arcade machines, which I particularly like.
-This is a relaunch (WIP) for both MAME and Retroarch layout files (reset of GitHub history).
+This is a relaunch (WIP) for platform-independent MAME layout files (reset of GitHub history).

 ![alt text](screenshots/bankp.jpg "Bank Panic with Overlay in MAME")